Symbols#

 - Parameters:

-other – A symbol for comparison.
+Symbol) – A symbol for comparison.- Returns:

 Note that comparing symbols across models is expensive.